lifaon74/rx-js-light/src/documentation/goal.md

 ### Computed properties

-I'll call a *computed variable* a variable with depends on other variables:
+I'll call a *computed variable* a variable which depends on other variables:

 ```ts
 let count = 5;